cariberg/plantifull/_posts/2023-04-18-mediterranean-chickpeas-orzo.md

 3. Combine all ingredients for the greek cashew dressing in a high speed blender and blend until smooth.
 Adjust salt and nutritional yeast to taste.

 **Assemble bowls**
 4. Divide kale and chickpeas between two bowls.
-Top each with about a half cup each of tomato cucumber salad and orzo, a generous forkful of pickled onions, and toss with a tablespoon or two of dressing.
+Top each with about a half cup each of tomato cucumber salad and orzo, a generous forkful of pickled onions, sunflower seeds, and toss with a tablespoon or two of dressing.

 <h3> Nutrition Facts </h3>